-Finally, we were seeking evidence for the regulation and function of known and newly identified developmental genes in the human islets of Langerhans as a first step of translation to human biology and disease.
-Therefore, we used the ChIP-seq data from adult islets (Pasquali et al. 2014, Morán et al. 2012) and compared histone modifications and transcription factor occupancy at the human homologues of our identified genes (Figure 8).
-The PDX1 locus, serving as example for a typical pancreatic gene, is marked by the histone modifications H3K4me3, H3K4me1 and H3K27ac, which are associated with active promoters, active enhancers and chromatin accessibility, respectively.
-In addition, the promoter is bound by several transcription factors (FOXA2, NKX2.2, NKX6.1, MAFB, and PDX1), known to be important to establish and maintain the neuroendocrine cell fate, that co-occupy several sites (Figure 8a).
-Interestingly, the novel pancreatic genes SYT13, SCGN and LRP11 show a similar pattern of active chromatin marks and their gene bodies were bound by a similar set of transcription factors (FOXA2, NKX2.2, NKX6.1 and PDX1) that co-occupy multiple sites in the promoter and at intronic enhancers (Figure 8b-d).
-In contrast, the homologues loci of genes, expressed in the acinar or mesenchymal compartment, such as AMY2B (Figure S6a) and SFRP1 (Figure S6b), show no signs of activity at the chromatin level and are not bound by any of the evaluated pancreatic transcription factors in islets of Langerhans as expected.
+enhancers and chromatin accessibility, respectively.
+In addition, the promoter is bound by several transcription factors (FOXA2, NKX2.2, NKX6.1, MAFB, and PDX1), known to be important to establish and maintain the neuroendocrine cell fate, that co-occupy several sites (Fig. 8a).
+Interestingly, the novel pancreatic genes SYT13, SCGN and LRP11 show a similar pattern of active chromatin marks and their gene bodies were bound by a similar set of transcription factors (FOXA2, NKX2.2, NKX6.1 and PDX1) that co-occupy multiple sites in the promoter and at intronic enhancers (Fig. 8b-d).
+In contrast, the homologs loci of genes, expressed in the acinar or mesenchymal compartment, such as AMY2B (Fig. S6a) and SFRP1 (Fig. S6b), show no signs of activity at the chromatin level and are not bound by any of the evaluated pancreatic transcription factors in islets of Langerhans as expected.
 Thus, the ChIP-seq data from adult human islets highlights the quality of our data set and the relevance of the identified novel pancreatic genes also for human islet biology.

-Discussion
+3. Discussion

-In this study we have separated the endodermal from the non-endodermal compartment of the pancreas during secondary transition when multipotent progenitor cells commit to the endocrine, exocrine and ductal lineages.
-The overall goal was to capture genome-wide expression changes in multipotent progenitor cells and the neighboring tissue to better annotate the cellular and molecular processes associated with pancreas organogenesis.
+In this study we have separated the endodermal from the non-endodermal compartment of the pancreas during the secondary transition when multipotent progenitor cells commit to the endocrine, exocrine and ductal lineages.
+The overall goal was to capture genomewide expression changes in multipotent progenitor cells and the neighboring tissue to better annotate the cellular and molecular processes associated with pancreas organogenesis.
 Neighboring tissue interactions are important to orchestrate differentiation and morphogenesis of the pancreas and our extensive statistical analyses clearly identified distinct spatio-temporal regulation of GRNs in both tissue compartments.
 Our results indicate that the overall expression landscape is less heterogeneous in the non-endoderm compartment.
 Although many important chromatin regulators, transcription factors, and signaling molecules are differentially expressed in this compartment, the function of most of these factors is not yet functionally annotated in pancreas development.
 One reason is certainly the lack of conditional gene targeting information in the non-endodermal compartment due to the lack of pancreas mesenchyme specific Cre-driver lines.
 The enrichment analysis of molecular processes and the transcriptional profile in the epithelium, however, clearly identified known factors involved in pancreas development and disease, but also provided additional information on spatio-temporal gene regulation and discovered novel genes that are differentially regulated and regionally expressed.
-Thus, our transcriptional profile of the different pancreas compartments during secondary transition is a rich resource to explore molecular processes, when differentiation and morphogenesis is actively taking place.
+Thus, our transcriptional profile of the different pancreas compartments during the secondary transition is a rich resource to explore molecular processes, when differentiation and morphogenesis are actively taking place.
 In the further discussion we highlight several interesting details we observed during our exploration of the comprehensive data set.

+3.1.
 Foxa2 marks multipotent pancreatic progenitors

 Foxa2 is a pioneer factor that is expressed and functionally important for early endoderm and pancreas development (Burtscher and Lickert, 2009; Gao et al., 2008).
 Our Foxa2 and Pdx1 co-localization study revealed that both factors are co-expressed to a large extent in the entire epithelium at the beginning of the secondary transition and get upregulated when progenitor cells leave the ductal epithelium to commit to the endocrine lineage.
 The uniform and ubiquitous expression of several key transcription factors and MODY genes that regulate cell lineage determination in the FVF+ population, suggests that Foxa2 marks multipotent epithelial progenitors while they commit to ductal, exocrine and endocrine fate (Pan and Wright, 2011).
 This is in line with conditional deletion of Foxa1 and Foxa2 in the Pdx1+ pancreas epithelium, which leads to complete loss of Pdx1 expression and pancreatic hyperplasia, emphasizing the role of Foxa2 as a pioneer factor to activate a pancreatic gene regulatory program (Lee et al., 2002).